bbauska/W3Cx-3of5/README.md

 2.  from the University of Nice,France.
 ```

-Will be correctly translated into French by:
+<p>Will be correctly translated into French by:</p>

 ```
 1.  "[Michel Ham] est un professeur de l'Université de Nice, France."
 ```

-\...where all of the end of the sentence has been translated except the author\'s name.
+<p>...where all of the end of the sentence has been translated except the author's name.</p>

 <h4>Inheritance between elements</h4>

-When you define an element as not being translatable, its children inherit this behavior and are themselves not translatable.
-The reverse is also true.
+<p>When you define an element as not being translatable, its children inherit this behavior and are themselves not translatable.
+The reverse is also true.</p>

 ```
 1.  <p translate="no">This is a text in a paragraph element, that should not be translated: the p element has a translate="no" attribute.<span> This part that is in a span element embedded within the paragraph.
 It does not have a translate attribute but inherits the translation-mode of the p and will not be translated too</span>.
 This is the end of the paragraph\...</p>